zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    quicker than reaching out to a remote master store.

-   :name: the unique name which identifies the master data store.
+   :param name: the unique name which identifies the master data store.

-   :resync_interval: the frequency at which a clone that is disconnected from
+   :param resync_interval: the frequency at which a clone that is disconnected from
                     its master attempts to reconnect with it.

-   :stale_interval: the duration after which a clone that is disconnected
+   :param stale_interval: the duration after which a clone that is disconnected
                    from its master will begin to treat its local cache as stale.
 In this state, queries to the clone will timeout.
                    A negative value indicates that the local cache is never treated as stale.

-   :mutation_buffer_interval: the amount of time to buffer data store update
+   :param mutation_buffer_interval: the amount of time to buffer data store update
                              messages once a clone detects its master is unavailable.
 If the clone reconnects before
                              this time, it will replay all buffered